 Overview

-When you exceed a rate limit, the Brevo API returns a 429 Too Many Requests status code along with response headers that provide information about the current rate limit status.
-These headers help you monitor your API usage and implement proper retry logic.
+When you exceed a rate limit, the Brevo API returns a 429 Too Many Requests status code along with response headers describing the current rate limit status.
+Use these headers to monitor API usage and implement retry logic.

 Use rate limit headers to: